framasoft/mobilizon/support/guides/introduction.md

 ## Contributing

-We appreciate any contribution to MobiliZon.
+We appreciate any contribution to Mobilizon.
 Check our [Contributing](contributing.html) page for more information.

 ## Links